Europe Union

 • signing NDA and initial agreement on business terms and model of support.

-Then there is more technical part including:
+Then there is the more technical part, including:

 • project engagement,